Rainbow Corner Cabin

 Rainbow Corner anticipate hiring up to 4 additional staff members.

-Questions or Concerns raised by the public - answers from the Trustees and Rainbow Corner
+Questions or Concerns raised by the public - answers from the Trustees and Rainbow Corner following initial Announcement in October 2024

 Will the Trustees be increasing the rental to full commercial value?